 "I know and hear how important these political issues are, and I respect that.
 Can you tell me more about what these issues mean to you?"
 You can then ask more questions like the ones suggested in Part I of this series.

 "Tell me more about your thoughts on this issue/politics.
-I'd like to find insights and ideas for financial advising that support your perspective, particularly in this political climate and time of change and uncertainty."
+I'd like to find insights and ideas for the client-financial professional relationship that support your perspective, particularly in this political climate and time of change and uncertainty."